 Although the interaction imitated an automated backend, there was human monitoring the conversations, which allowed the carpenter and the client rep to converse when necessary.

 Yup, we were pretty excited, and after developing the test build of the app (in record time I might add, we ❤ our devs!), we handed it over to the client for testing.
 Now here comes the kicker — we get reports that the carpenters “don’t quite get it”.

 We thought we’d kept the experience simple and familiar, but learned that there was a vital aspect of the interaction we hadn’t taken into account.

 You see when the carpenters got a prompt to “enter 1 for yes or 0 for no”, they ignored the text field at the bottom completely.
 Instead, they navigated to a screen they were familiar with for such interactions…

 Yes, the dialer app.
 Puzzled?
 Don’t be.
 Because dear reader, I have a confession to make — I haven’t been entirely honest with you.
 I misled you on a key detail when talking about the automated SMS interface earlier.
 You see, most carpenters didn’t use a smartphone to choose their ringtones or their data packs.
 They used one of these:

-Smartphones are getting cheaper and proliferating all levels of society (especially in India).
-These are tools for users like the carpenters, not toys, and they will probably not have the luxury of learning it’s UX language in a laid back manner (like many of us did).
+Smartphones are getting cheaper and proliferating at all levels of society (especially in India).
+These are tools for users like carpenters, not toys, and they will probably not have the luxury of learning its UX language in a laid-back manner (like many of us did).
 We’ll need to keep this in mind when designing for them.
 And we look forward to more “failures” like these to understand them better in the coming months.